LAST UPDATED: February 13, 2020

 Q: Is there more than one size of breaker bar?

-A: Yes, aside from different lengths, breaker bars come in ¼”,⅜”,½”,and 3⁄4” drive sizes.
-The most common are ⅜” and ½” drives.
+A: Yes, aside from length choice, breaker bars have a drive size of ¼”,⅜”,½”,and 3⁄4”.
+The most common drive sizes are ⅜” and ½”.

 Q: Do I need multiple-sized breaker bars?

 A: No, you can purchase socket adapters that reduce from a ½” drive size to a smaller drive size, but be careful not to overpower the strength of the socket or hardware.

 Q: Can I use a breaker bar in place of a ratchet?